BeefreeSDK/html-importer-spotlight/README.md

 # 🐝 Beefree SDK Integration with HTML Import

-This project demonstrates how to integrate Beefree SDK email builder SDK with a custom HTML import feature, including a proxy server to handle CORS issues.
+This project demonstrates how to integrate Beefree SDK email builder SDK with a custom HTML import feature, including a TypeScript proxy server to handle CORS issues and HTML sanitization.

 ## 🌟 Features

 - Beefree SDK email builder integration
-- HTML import functionality with validation
+- HTML import functionality with content sanitization
+- TypeScript for better code quality and maintenance
 - Server-side proxy for API requests
 - Template loading and saving
+- Security-focused HTML processing

 ## 🛠️ Setup Instructions